Gabriel-Pasternak/StockClaude/README.md

    - Combined analysis weighing both technical and fundamental factors
 6. **Visualization Creation**: Charts are generated to visualize the findings
 7. **Report Compilation**: All analysis is combined into a comprehensive report

+## Troubleshooting

+If you encounter 404 NOT_FOUND errors or other issues:

+1. **Stock Data Fetch Errors**: The script now includes robust error handling for stock data retrieval with multiple retry attempts and fallback to dummy data if needed.

+2. **PDF Processing Issues**: If the PDF cannot be processed, the script will create dummy financial data to allow analysis to continue.

+3. **Visualization Errors**:
+   - Use `--skip_visuals` command line argument to bypass visualization generation
+   - Set environment variable `SKIP_VISUALIZATIONS=true`
+   - Check for matplotlib backend issues in your environment

+4. **API Key Issues**:
+   - Ensure your Google API key is correctly set in the `.env` file or as an environment variable
+   - Verify the key has access to Gemini models

+5. **Deployment Environment**:
+   - For serverless/cloud deployments, ensure all dependencies are correctly installed
+   - Consider setting all file paths as absolute rather than relative

 ## Requirements